sledorze/HaxeManual/md/manual/dictionary.md

 The macro context is the environment in which the macro is executed.
 Depending on the macro type, it can be considered to be a class being built or a function being typed.
 Contextual information can be obtained through the `haxe.macro.Context` API.

 ##### Module
-All haxe code is organized in modules, which are addressed using paths.
+All Haxe code is organized in modules, which are addressed using paths.
 In essence, each .hx file represents a module which may contain several types.
 A type may be `private`, in which case only its containing module can access it.

 ##### Name
 A general name may refer to